-We got to stay in Aqaba – the only coastal city in Jordan
+Stay in Aqaba – the Only Coastal City in Jordan

-Aqaba is Jordan’s southernmost city and humans have been inhabiting the area since 4000BC.
+Aqaba is Jordan’s southernmost city, and humans have been inhabiting the area since 4000BC.
 Historically, Aqaba and Eilat in Israel were one city, and at night you can easily see the lights from Eilat in the distance.
 People who ask the question “is Jordan safe” may be worried because of Jordan’s proximity to Israel, but actually it’s even possible to cross the border from Aqaba into Eilat.

-As the museums and castle didn’t appear to be open, we only got to see the ancient ruins of Ayla (an old name for Aqaba).
-We saw the site for free, and while it may not be the most impressive ancient city you have ever seen I got a bit emotional seeing the remnants of such an old Islamic city.
+As Aqaba’s museums and castle didn’t appear to be open, we only got to see the ancient ruins of Ayla (an old name for Aqaba).
+We saw the site for free, and while it may not be the most impressive ancient city I’ve ever seen I got a bit emotional seeing the remnants of such an old Islamic city.

-Jordan is a landlocked country, with the exception of about 26km of coastline on the Red Sea, the Aqaba Gulf.
+Jordan would almost be a landlocked country, if it weren’t for about 26km of coastline on the Red Sea, the Aqaba Gulf.

-The weather was quite warm even in mid-March, and without much to do in Aqaba, we decided to head to the beach for one day.
+The weather was quite warm even in mid-March, and without a lot of things to do in Jordan’s only coastal city, we decided to head to the beach for one day.
 Our hotel had an arrangement with another hotel and got a driver to take us there.
 It was a bit further than we expected, and we ended up less than 10km from the border with Saudi Arabia.
 From there you can see Saudi Arabia, Jordan, Israel, and Egypt all at the same time.

-The beach wasn’t the highlight of the trip, but seeing four different countries from the same spot was truly something special.
+The beach wasn’t the highlight of our Jordan travel experience, but seeing four different countries from the same spot was truly something special.
 If you have the time make sure to include this in your Jordan travel itinerary.

-We visited one of the New Seven Wonders of the World: Petra
+Visit Petra, One of the New Seven Wonders of the World

 I suggest you do extensive research before your trip as there is so much history here.
-Even simply going through the Wikipedia page for Petra will help you really learn about the city’s past.
+Even simply going through the Wikipedia page for Petra will help you learn about the city’s past.
 And it will explain why a visit to Petra is one of the top things to do in Jordan.

 To be honest, Petra alone is undoubtedly reason enough to travel to Jordan.
 It’s such an impressive site and truly one of its kind.
 If you travel to Jordan know that Petra tops the list of things to do in Jordan.
 You simply can’t not go there!